stanislawbartkowski/CivilizationEngine/README.md

   * in the future JSON par value should contain the winner reward
 * Usage example:
   * executeCommand("ENDBATTLE",-1,-1,null)

+## BUYBUILDING
+* executeCommand("secret token",row,col, { "row" : row, "col" : col, "building" : "building name"})
+* Parameters:
+ *  row,col : city
+ *  { "row","col", "building"} : square at the outskirt of the city where bulding is build and set up
+* Usage example:
+ * executeCommand("BUYBUILDING",0,4,{{"p":{"row":0,"col":4},"building":"Temple"})

+Remark: The same command is used to build a new building on an empty square and as a replacement of existing building.
+For replacement, the previous building is removed and new is nailed down.
+Also for a limited building.
+The previous limited building is removed regardless where it is standing, is removed and a new building is put.

 # itemizeCommand format